IRS Form 6251 Instructions

 - Income from long-term contracts not figured using the percentage-of-completion method

-- Investment interest expense reported on Form 4952
+- Investment interest expense reported on IRS Form 4952

 - Net operating loss deduction